Level 3 Certificate Housing Practice - Managing Housing Services Pathway (CIH)

 Find out more about course fees and financial support for UK, EU and non-EU students, plus how to pay your fees.

 Student Membership to the CIH is included.
-There are no additional compulsory costs.
-If you wish to purchase textbooks, these are an additional cost although resources are available in the College Library.
-Study excursions will be offered at an additional cost, however, these are optional, attended voluntarily and are not essential to studying the programme.
+Study excursions will be offered at an additional cost, however, these are optional, and are not essential to studying the programme.

-You will be invited to an informal interview with the housing team that will outline the details of the programme, assesment and offer you the opportunity to ask any questions you have.
+You will be invited to attend an informal interview with the housing team.
+At this stage, you will be provided with further details about the programme and assessment, and we will answer any questions you may have.